Slovak government backs plan to tax Russian oil processing - NewsBreak

 Slovak government backs plan to tax Russian oil processing

-PRAGUE (Reuters) -Slovakia’s government on Wednesday backed a proposal for a special tax on Russian crude processed in the country to help raise revenue for anti-inflation measures, government officials said.
+PRAGUE, May 18 (Reuters) - Slovakia's government on Wednesday backed a proposal for a special tax on Russian crude processed in the country to help raise revenue for anti-inflation measures, government officials said.

-Sulik’s SaS said the party could still veto the plan when it goes for a vote in parliament but first wants to consult the country’s sole refinery operated by Slovnaft, which is controlled by Hungary’s MOL.
+Sulik's SaS said the party could still veto the plan when it goes for a vote in parliament but first wants to consult the country's sole refinery operated by Slovnaft, which is controlled by Hungary's MOL (MOLB.BU).

 The tax proposal comes as European Union states seek to agree on an embargo on Russian oil over its invasion of Ukraine.